Adverbs of Frequency - ESL EFL Activities, Worksheets and Games

 ESL EFL Writing Activity - Elementary - 40 Minutes

 In this rewarding ESL activity, students practice writing and ordering sentences containing adverbs of frequency.
 The class is divided into teams of three and each student is given a copy of the worksheet.
 The students begin by putting words into the correct order to make sentences that contain adverbs of frequency.
 Students start with the first sentence on their worksheet.
 They put the words into the correct order to make an appropriate sentence, adding in any necessary punctuation.
 The first team to call out the correct sentence wins three points.
 This continues until all 12 sentences have been completed.
 When everyone has finished, the students put the sentences into the correct order to form a text about someone’s normal week.
 The first team to do this wins an additional five points.
-The team with the highest score at the end wins.
+The team with the highest score at the end of the game wins.

 Sort it out.PDF Exclusive